Susan-hue43/60-Minutes-of-Risk-Real-Time-Insights-from-One-Hour-of-Bank-Transactions./README.md

 **ii.
 Which regions have the highest fraud flag rate?**

-The geographical distribution of flagged transactions indicates that **Northwest Africa, Western Europe, and South East Asia experienced a higher concentration of potentially fraudulent activity** during this hour, as evidenced by the clustering of points in these regions on the map.
+The geographical distribution of flagged transactions indicates that **Northwest Africa, Western Europe, Eastern North America, and South East Asia experienced a higher concentration of potentially fraudulent activity** during this hour, as evidenced by the clustering of points in these regions on the map.

 **iii.
 Do specific transaction types or statuses correlate with fraud?**